AbdulbasitSaid/AbdulbasitSaid/README.md

 Flutter Developer
 -----------------

-I am an open-minded and motivated Mobile Developer who seeks continual growth by consistently learning, unlearning, and relearning.
-I have over five (5) years of experience in Software development and have worked on challenging and engaging projects that required me to work outside my knowledge set.
-Also, convert business/user requirements into maintainable and scalable code.
-My technical expertise includes fluency in Dart (framework: Flutter) and React.js, knowledge in continuous integration and deployment/delivery using GitLab CI, familiarity with cloud technologies like Heroku, building REST API, Codemigic, GitHub actions unit testing using Flutter, and much more.
-I have been instrumental in the planning and development of several applications I worked on single-handedly or as part of a team.
-I am currently on a journey to become a creative front-end web and mobile developer.
-You can reach me via email at abdulbasitsaeed619@gmail.com.
+As a Mobile Developer, I strive for growth by continuously learning, unlearning, and relearning.
+With over five years of experience in software development, I have worked on challenging projects that required me to expand my knowledge.
+I am skilled in Dart (framework: Flutter) and React.js, have knowledge of continuous integration and deployment/delivery using GitLab CI, and am familiar with cloud technologies like Heroku.
+I also have experience building REST API, Codemigic, GitHub actions, and unit testing using Flutter.
+I have played a significant role in developing several applications independently or as part of a team.
+I am working towards becoming a creative front-end web and mobile developer.
+You can contact me via email at abdulbasitsaeed619@gmail.com.

 * 🌍  I'm based in the Netherlands
 * ✉️  You can contact me at [abdulbasitsaeed619@gmail.com](mailto:abdulbasitsaeed619@gmail.com)